mishael1-d/mishael1-d/README.md

 ### Hi there, I'm Mishael

-## I'm a Frontend Engineer
+## I'm a Fullstack Developer
-- 😎 I'm currently learning NextJS 😅
+- 😎 Expert in ReactJS, NextJS, Strapi, Langchain, NodeJS 😅
-- 🥰 I'm also looking to contribute more to open source project
+- 🥰 Building solution based softwares
-- 🤑 2023 Goals: I just want to be happy
+- 🤑 2024 Goals: Get crazy in AI and Blockchain

 ### Connect with me: